-Employees may utilize up to 240 hours of accrued sick leave in the previous 12-month period for illness, disability or preventative medical, dental or optical care for members of the employee's immediate family.
+Employees may utilize up to 240 hours of accrued sick leave per calendar year in the previous 12-month period for illness, disability or preventative medical, dental or optical care for members of the employee's immediate family.

+If a member requires an extended medical leave of absence (in excess of 6 weeks) or the member does not have sufficient accrued sick leave to take paid leave during the entirely of the expected leave, members within the bargaining unit can donate sick leave.
 If an employee has a serious health condition (non-work related and off work three consecutive days or more), the employee may be required to submit a health certification/doctor's note pursuant to the City's Family Care and Medical Leave Act Policy.
 An employee who exhausts leave accruals may be eligible for leave donations pursuant to the City's Catastrophic Leave policy, which includes the ability for members within the bargaining unit, or another bargaining unit to donate certain leave hours (refer to policy for leave types).